 The ratio makes more sense once we dismantle it.
 Keep reading.

-How to Compute Technical Debt Ratio
+How to Calculate Technical Debt Ratio

 The time it takes to fix the codebase can be pulled from consensus.
 It’s wise to base how long it will take to fix something on how complex it is.
 You could point to several metrics like the lead and cycle times associated with tasks of the same nature.
 However, they too are often measured while you were in the process of building technical debt.